The joy of flying

 Gliding is a recreational activity and competitive air sport in which pilots fly unpowered aircraft -gliders - using naturally occurring currents of rising air in the atmosphere.

-The club currently has pilots in the age range 15 to 80, all of whom fly solo!.
+The club currently has pilots in the age range 15 to 80, all of whom fly solo!
 This is a wonderful sport for those looking for a little more excitement and diversity in their activities.

 Anyone over 15 can fly solo, after training of course.
 It is possible to do your training while you are 14 and go solo on or after your 15th birthday, as a number of people at the club have done.
 If you are a visitor you will be able to fly in the front seat of one of our two seat gliders.
 A qualified instructor will give you an Air Experience Flight (AEF).
 This will give you your first taste of gliding.

-The Gliding Club operates on Wednesdays and Saturdays.
-However if it’s raining or very overcast then there will probably be no gliding on that day.
+The Gliding Club operates on Wednesdays and Saturdays depending on the weather.
+The middle of the day is the best time to go flying however, on a busy day it’s first come first served.
+If it’s raining or very overcast then there will probably be no gliding on that day.
 It is better to call in advance so that we can schedule your flight to minimise waiting time.
-The middle of the day is the best time to go flying however on a busy day it’s first come first served.It is also possible to arrange a flight on another day of the week (call Trevor on 0400 348 711).
+It is also possible to arrange a flight on another day of the week (call Club President, Chris Guy, on 0439 098 800).